-If one who is the lord of excessive wealth has no authority over the sensory organs, then because of not keeping the sensory organs under control will become corrupted/depraved with glory and prosperity.
+If one who is the lord of excessive wealth has no authority over the sensory organs, then he will become corrupted/depraved with glory and prosperity for not keeping the sensory organs under control.

 One should desire to know the ātma within himself by making the mind, intelligence and sensory organs his subordinate/submissive because ātma is only one’s friend and ātma is only one’s enemy.

 One who has on his own conquered his ātma is one whose ātma is only his friend.
 The true friend is that ātma that has been won over/conquered and that ātma that is not won over/conquered is the enemy.